MomentumDataAnalysis101/April252024Workshop/Data/README.md

-# April 25 2024 Workshop - Data lab
+# Data and Analysis Workshop - Data lab

 This folder contains the lab instructions and scripts required to create a sample database.